eliasfrimanns/Simulating-the-2D-Schrodinger-Equation/README.md

 ## Running the code
 <p>
- Before you run the code, create a folder called "figures" in the directory you are running it in.
-This is needed for the plots to be saved.</br>
  If you want to run a default run, meaning a run without any special settings, run the command </br>
   <code>make run</code>
   This command will run the simulation for 1, 2 and 3 slits at default settings, and then run plotter.py to plot different aspects of the waves. </br>